 Are you confused about the difference between fixed and variable rate mortgages?
 Don't worry.
 You're not alone.

-Deciding what type of mortgage works best for you is a critical step in the home ownership process.
-When deciding between a fixed or variable rate mortgage, you'll need to decide which one works for your lifestyle and how comfortable you are with the fact that your interest rate could change during the term of your mortgage.
+Deciding what type of mortgage works best for you can be a critical step in the home ownership process.
+When deciding between a fixed or variable rate mortgage, you'll need to decide which one works for your lifestyle and how comfortable you would be if, in the case of a variable rate mortgage, your interest rate could change during the term of your mortgage.

 Fixed rate mortgages